HossamTarek-bits/Storefront-Backend/README.md

     npm run start
 ****
-## Project Config
+## Server setup

-1. **Database Port -> 5423**
-2. **Express Port -> 3000**
+**Express Server Port -> 3000**

+1. Ensure you have install the packages using

+        npm i
+2. Run this script

+        npm run watch

 ****

 ## How to setup the database
-1. Use .env file included
+**Database Server Port -> 5423**

+**Database Server Host -> 127.0.0.1**

+**Database Driver Postgres**

+1. Create database user

+        CREATE USER shopping_user WITH PASSWORD 'password123';

-2. Create two databases with the configurations found in database.json
+2. Create a dev and test databases

+    a.
+Create dev database

+        CREATE DATABASE shopping;
+    b.
+Create test database

+        CREATE DATABASE shopping_test;

+3. Grant privileges for the created user to the databases

+        GRANT ALL PRIVILEGES ON DATABASE shopping TO shopping_user;

+        GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;

-3. Migrate the dev database with the following code
+4. Migrate the dev database to add the tables

         db-migrate up

-****

-## Notes:
-**Since I have submitted my work through github i have attached my .env file but in normal situation it should be in .gitignore**